rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 Also compare with the model of levels in @Oppenheim_1958_Unity_of_science_as_a_working_hypothesis.

+>   Every statement about complexes can be analysed into a statement about their
+>   constituent parts, and into those propositions which completely
+>   describe the complexes. [^Wittgenstein1922L20201]

+[^Wittgenstein1922L20201]:@Wittgenstein_1922_Tractatus_Logico_Philosophicus\, line 2.0201.

 Alex Rosenberg is a mad dog against emergence.
 Video:
 [Alex Rosenberg interviewed for *Why Are We Here?*](https://www.whyarewehere.tv/people/alex-rosenberg/)